Paris Agreement: Transparency

 The parties are legally bound to have their progress tracked by technical expert review to assess achievement toward the NDC and to determine ways to strengthen ambition.
 Article 13 of the Paris Agreement articulates an "enhanced transparency framework for action and support" that establishes harmonized monitoring, reporting, and verification (MRV) requirements.
 Both developed and developing nations must report every two years on their mitigation efforts, and all parties will be subject to technical and peer review.

 While the enhanced transparency framework is universal, the framework is meant to provide "built-in flexibility" to distinguish between developed and developing countries' capacities.
 The Paris Agreement has provisions for an enhanced framework for capacity building, recognizes the varying circumstances of countries, and notes that the technical expert review for each country consider that country's specific capacity for reporting.
 Parties to the agreement send their first Biennial Transparency Report (BTR), and greenhouse gas inventory figures to the UNFCCC by 2024 and every two years after that.
 Developed countries submit their first BTR in 2022 and inventories annually from that year.
 The agreement also develops a Capacity-Building Initiative for Transparency to assist developing countries in building the necessary institutions and processes for compliance.

 Flexibility can be incorporated into the enhanced transparency framework via the scope, level of detail, or frequency of reporting, tiered based on a country's capacity.
 The requirement for in-country technical reviews could be lifted for some less developed or small island developing countries.
 Ways to assess capacity include financial and human resources in a country necessary for NDC review.

-Implementation and effectiveness

-The Paris Agreement is implemented via national policy.
-It would involve improvements to energy efficiency to decrease the energy intensity of the global economy.
-Implementation also requires fossil fuel burning to be cut back and the share of sustainable energy to grow rapidly.
-Emissions are being reduced rapidly in the electricity sector, but not in the building, transport and heating sector.
-Some industries are difficult to decarbonize, and for those carbon dioxide removal may be necessary to achieve net-zero emissions.
-In a report released in 2022 the IPCC promotes the need for innovation and technological changes in combination with consumption and production behavioral changes to meet Paris Agreement objectives.